wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/windows-plan/includes/cover-infrastructure.md

 ## Outputs

-You will now be able to create the following updates artefacts that you can use for the next phase in the workstream:
+You will now be able to create the following updates artifacts that you can use for the next phase in the workstream:

 |Item  |Example format  |Description  |